Meadowlarke/Bibliography/Bibliography.md

 ### Fitch, Fabrice.
 "Agricola and the Rhizome: An Aesthetic of the Late Cantus Firmus Mass." _Revue belge de Musicologie_ 59, (2005): 65-92.

-> p.
 65: Note on the visibility of Agricola in scholarship.

-> p.
 66: Question of dominance of secular writing in Agricola's body of work.

-> p.
 66: Birth dates of contemporaries.

-> p.
 67: Cantus prius facti as basis of Mass cycles, thesis.

-> p.
 68: Source distribution of the masses.

-> p.
 69: Secular models for Agricola's Masses.

-> p.
 70: Appearance of term "isomelism"

-> p.
 72: First discussion of _In minen sin_

-> p.
 73: Agricola's playfulness

-> p.
 74: _In minen sin_ use of multiple voices from song in Mass tenor.

-> p.
 75: Strict quotation in Agricola.

-> p.
 77: Extramusical motivations for setting of text.

-> p.
 77: Polyphonic quotations

-> p.
 79: Polyphonic quotations in _In minen sin_.

-> p.
 82: Mention of the variety of techniques used in _In minen sin_.

-> p.
 88: Academic things.

-> p.
 89: Rhizome theory.

 ### Ford, Tanisha C. and Deborah Willis. _Kwame Brathwaite: Black is Beautiful._ Aperature, 2019.